A. Harsha: Director

-His 2013 film Bhajarangi featuring Shivarajkumar was a huge success at the box-office.
+His 2013 film Bhajarangi featuring Shivarajkumar was a success at the box-office.
 He followed it up with similar script and same cast in Vajrakaya, which released in 2015 and was an average hit.

-Released in 2016, Jai Maruti 800 was panned by critics for following same storyline as Bhajarangi or Vajrakaya.
-As per Deccan Chronicle, "Anyone who has so far seen this director's previous 'commercial' hits 'Bhajarangi' and 'Vajrakaya' can easily predict what 'Jai Maruti 800' is all about.
+Released in 2016, Jai Maruthi 800 was panned by critics for following same storyline as Bhajarangi or Vajrakaya.
+As per Deccan Chronicle, "Anyone who has so far seen this director's previous 'commercial' hits Bhajarangi and Vajrakaya can easily predict what 'Jai Maruti 800' is all about.
 With no creative mind set, and banking heavily upon his narrative style from the previous 'commercially' successful films and off course leaving it to his favourite God - the ingredients remains the same but packed with a new label - comedy."

-In 2017, Harsha announced Kapicheshte starring his assistant Mohan, but the movie was never completed after initial shoots.

 Harsha followed with two remakes Anjani Putra, which received mixed reviews even with Puneet Rajkumar in lead, and Seetharama Kalyana, which was a flop.